 - 10.2 Framlingham is a market town and has an identifiable town centre.
 This area has been defined as the 'Town Centre' on the Proposals Map.
-This is to ensure that: - commercial uses do not gradually spread into adjacent residential streets, to the detriment of the amenity of local residents and the character of the areas; - the concentration of shopping floorspace is within a reasonable distance of car parks and public transport facilities. - 10.3 Suffolk Coastal Local Plan Core Strategy Policy SP23 states that the strategy for the town is to, '...maintain a healthy retail and service offer'. - 10.4 The Neighbourhood Plan will seek to achieve national policy objectives by locating and promoting shops, commercial uses and other town centre uses such as leisure and entertainment within the town centre. - 10.5 Suffolk Coastal Local Plan Saved Policy AP56 (Town Centre) sought to reflect this approach and it is proposed that this policy is retained but updated to reflect Planning Practice Guidance.
+This is to ensure that: - commercial uses do not gradually spread into adjacent residential streets, to the detriment of the amenity of local residents and the character of the areas; - the concentration of shopping floorspace is within a reasonable distance of car parks and public transport facilities. - 10.3 Suffolk Coastal Local Plan Core Strategy Policy SP23 states that the strategy for the town is to, '...maintain a healthy retail and service offer'. - 10.4 The Neighbourhood Plan will seek to achieve national policy objectives by locating and promoting shops, commercial uses and other town centre uses such as leisure and entertainment within the town centre. - 10.5 Suffolk Coastal Local Plan Saved Policy AP56 (Town Centre) sought to reflect this approach and it is proposed that the wording of this policy is retained but updated to reflect current guidance.

-POLICY FRAM19: FRAMLINGHAM TOWN CENTRE
+POLICY FRAM18: FRAMLINGHAM TOWN CENTRE

-In order to offer a choice of modes of transport - particularly for people who do not have the use of a car - Framlingham town centre is the preferred location for main town centre uses (as defined by the NPPF), other than ancillary retail uses or farm shops;
+In order to offer a choice of modes of transport, particularly for people who do not have the use of a car, Framlingham Town Centre - as defined on the Policies Map - is the preferred location for main town centre uses other than ancillary retail uses or farm shops (para 23 of the NPPF).

-If no suitable and viable sites exist in the Town Centre, then sites of the edge of the Town Centre will be considered appropriate, provided they are well connected to the town centre.
+If for a particular proposal it can be demonstrated that no suitable and viable sites exist in the Town Centre, then sites of the edge of the Town Centre may be considered appropriate, provided they are well connected to the Town Centre.